NanoComp/meep/doc/docs/Python_User_Interface.md

   most* $n_\textrm{min}/\sqrt{\textrm{# dimensions}}$, where $n_\textrm{min}$ is
   the minimum refractive index (usually 1), and in practice $S$ should be slightly smaller.

-+ **`loop_tile_base_db`, `loop_tile_base_eh` [`number`]** — To improve the [memory locality](https://en.wikipedia.org/wiki/Locality_of_reference)
-  of the field updates, Meep has an experimental feature to "tile" the loops over the Yee grid voxels.
-The splitting of the update loops for step-curl and update-eh into tiles or subdomains involves a recursive-bisection method in which the base case for the number of voxels is specified using these two parameters, respectively.
-The default value is 0 or no tiling;
-  a typical nonzero value to try would be 10000.

 + **`output_volume` [`Volume` class ]** — Specifies the default region of space
   that is output by the HDF5 output functions (below); see also the `Volume` class